SiminKoux/OmniPlane-official-implementation/README.md

 ## Training
 Our recolorable OmniPlane involves two training stages.

-For estimated times for each stage, refer to the **Timings** section of this document.
+For estimated times for each stage, refer to the **🕒 Timings** section of this document.

 **Stage 1: Train for OmniPlane**